-The original value of an asset for tax purposes (usually the purchase price), adjusted for stock splits, dividends, and return of capital distributions.
+The original value of an asset for tax purposes (usually the purchase price) adjusted for stock splits or stock dividends and return of capital distributions.
 Capital gain is then equal to the difference between the asset’s cost basis and the sales price.

 The cost to you to hold an asset, such as an option of futures contract.
 In the case of options, the cost of carry relates to dividends paid out by the underlying asset and the prevailing interest rates.

-A position or option portfolio in which the total net deltas of all the legs of every position combined equal zero.
-For example, an at-the-money straddle is a delta-neutral position because the call, carrying a delta of .50 offsets the put, with a delta of -.50, for a net delta of 0.
-Since delta is always changing as the market moves, market makers and options traders will often reduce (“hedge”) their deltas with an offsetting position, such as long puts against long calls or long stock; and short puts against short stock.
+A position or options portfolio in which the total net deltas of all the legs of every position combined equal zero.
+For example, an at-the-money straddle is a delta-neutral position because the call, carrying a delta of 0.50, offsets the put, with a delta of -0.50, for a net delta of zero.
+Because delta is always changing as the market moves, market makers and option traders will often reduce (“hedge”) their deltas with an offsetting position, such as long puts against long calls or long stock, and short puts against short stock.

 Rollover typically refers to migration from two types of plans, while a transfer describes IRA-to-IRA.

 Investing a fixed dollar amount in a fund on a regular basis such that more fund shares are bought when the price is lower and fewer are bought when the price is higher.
-The goal is to have a lower average purchase price than would be available on any specific day.
+The goal is to have a lower average purchase price than would be available on a random day.